zhilanwww/Module_Cpp/Exam_Review.md

 ## Libraries in This Module

-<cmath> - library with mathematical functions
+\<cmath\> - library with mathematical functions

-<iostream> - links the library to our cod
+iostream - links the library to our cod

-<fstream> - Using <fstream> instead of <iostream> and object of stream to write into a file instead of the screen.
+fstream - Using <fstream> instead of <iostream> and object of stream to write into a file instead of the screen.

 # Week 2